TrevorSchool/project-2-initial/docs/AI_INTERACTION_LOG.md

 (Negative values, null inputs), and Inheritance Testing (Polymorphic behavior verification).
 Please maintain Java naming conventions, and comments that help me understand what’s within these testing classes like you’ve done for the other classes.

+## Interaction 4 Driver Class
+Now we need to create an advanced driver class ShapeDriver that demonstrates polymorphism (Array/List of Shape3D references holding different shapes), comparative analysis (which shape has the largest volume for given constraints), interactive features (allow user to create shapes with custom parameters), Formatted output (Professional presentation of results).
+I will attach a screenshot of an example output provided with the assignment.
+Please maintain Java naming conventions, and comments that help me understand what’s within these testing classes like you’ve done for the other classes. the package needs to be package com.csc205.project2;